 5. The Instant Pot ISN’T new technology.

 Yeah, I know.
 I’m Ms. Contradictory over here.
 This is what I mean: in the grand scheme of mankind’s cooking, we’ve introduced a lot of new cooking technology in the last 60+ years.
-(And one could argue, we’re still determining the long term safety of some of these techniques — things like microwaves and non-stick technology.)
-I personally had no idea that pressure cooking is actually traditional technology.
-In fact, pressure cooking actually dates all the way back to the 1600s!
+(And one could argue, we’re still determining the long term safety of some of these techniques — things like non-stick technology.)
+I personally had no idea that pressure cooking is actually traditional technology dating all the back to the 1600s!

 6. Unlike the slow cooker, the Instant Pot has multiple functions.